JOyagdol/citygml_parser/README.md

 # CityGML Parser

-A **CityGML 3.0** parser for reading, writing, and converting CityGML files into JSON using Python.
+A **CityGML 3.0** (Python version) parser for reading, writing, and converting CityGML files into JSON using Python.

 ## **🚀 Features**
 - Parse **CityGML 3.0** files into Python objects.